nickmurph/rekoni-backend/README.md

-# rekoni-api
+# rekoni-backend
- API for Rekoni, an image recognition service
+Server handling API and database for Rekoni, an image recognition service